riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 Where do they stand?
 What percentile of ability/experience/pay?

 16:11: Elie: Helpful to talk separately about Open Phil.
-For GW research, most of the people are are entry-level, out of college.
+For GW research, most of the people are entry-level, out of college.
 6 months to 2 years to train.
 That's the 25th to 75th percentile.

 16:50: Male board member: Where do you hire from?